taylorcjohn/hpa/README.md

 ```

 However, if there are common factors the revealed answer may be different.
-For example, dividing 123 by 789 produces 0.155893536121673 but ratap
+For example, dividing 123 by 789 produces 0.155893536121673 but hpa
 shows this to be "approximated" by 41/263 because 123 and 789 share the
 factor 3.

-Even harder to discover, ratap can find hidden roots and 'special' numbers like Pi and e.
+Even harder to discover, hpa can find hidden roots and 'special' numbers like Pi and e.

 For example, 7 / 11 * the cube root of 3 can be "untangled" from the value
 0.917795181104714 which is many orders of magnitude closer to